stojkovskistefan/togaf/README.md

 C. You explain that the best approach given the situation is for you to stop work on the CRM Roadmap and focus entirely on implementation governance for the major efficiency project.
 Adding chat and email to the global system is going to have major process, staffing, and system implications.
 It will be important to support solution delivery by providing the controls and architecture requirements used to test conformance.
 You will also facilitate governance of the implementation and operational changes.

 D. You explain that you are going to need support to ensure you have the gaps, work packages, Architecture Requirements Specification, and controls documented so that you do not need to be directly engaged in the implementation project.
 The digital product changes and ad hoc approaches in this experimental phase are creating barriers to future support of digital health services.
 You are going to need to focus on developing a target architecture for a combined digital/physical healthcare world.
 The stakeholders will need to bring together the resources to manage change.

+**Answer:** B

+**Explanation:**
+TOGAF recommends addressing technical debt early and staying engaged in implementation governance.
+This ensures the architecture remains sustainable and supports both digital and physical healthcare needs.

 ---